BabylonJS/OldDocumentationSite/content/features/Component/Animations.md

 ## Terminology

-The following terms will have the given meaning within the tutorials about animating.
+The following terms will have the given meaning within the how_to about animating.

 * _Performer_ an item that can be animated, could be a mesh, a light or camera for example.